 A chromalux full spectrum light bulb emits about the same amount of light as the common bulb.
 However, because chromalux casts a gentler, whiter light, and filters out yellow glare, it produces natural light that is easier on your eyes.
 It's a difference you can see and feel!

 Our Enhanced™ collection uses a halogen burner instead of a traditional incandescent filament.
-The result is 18% more luminosity and slightly whiter light than our incandescent bulbs.
-You get the same great light and well-being benefits but with slightly less energy consumption!
+An amplified version of incandescence, the resulting light is 18% more luminous and slightly whiter in color temperature than that of our incandescent bulbs.
+Need help selecting a bulb from our different collections?
+Learn more about the different Chromalux® collections

 Feeling and seeing better!
 Full spectrum light provides light containing the full visible light spectrum.
 Plants love full spectrum light, as do people and pets; basically all living creatures need sunlight to thrive, and full spectrum lighting strives to encapsulate that indoors!